2019 European Baseball Championship – B-Pool

-2019 European Baseball Championship - B-Pool was the second tier of Confederation of European Baseball men competition.
+The 2019 European Baseball Championship - B-Pool was the second tier of the Confederation of European Baseball men's competition.
 It featured 14 teams, competing in two groups of 6 and 8 teams in early July 2019.
 The two group winners, Team Israel and Team Lithuania, faced off in the 2019 European Baseball Playoff Series for the last qualifying spot for the 2019 European Baseball Championship, with Team Israel prevailing.

 Teams

 Nine teams remained from the 2017 Pool B competition:

 Five additional teams advanced from 2018 Pool C.